squallteo/MAPRobust/README.md

 5. "XXXDataAnalysis.R" files perform data analysis of one set of simulated current trial data.
 It also generates the plots in the manuscript.

 6. The .bugs files are model specifications written in BUGS language.
-The file path must be specified in the *model.file* argument of *R2jags::jags*.
-They cannot be sourced in R because the half-normal priors are specified using syntax that R doesn't recognize.